Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 Should I put them in my pocket?
 Just let them rest by my side?

-Well here is what you can do — pose them under the chin, in the hair, or have them slightly resting against something such as their legs or face.
+Well, here is what you can do—pose them under the chin, in the hair, or slightly resting against something, such as their legs or face.

 10. Guide Don’t Pose

-The 10th posing tip for women is for the photographers but also good to know as the subject.
+The 10th posing tip for women is for photographers, but it is also good to know as the subject.

-For example, here is a prompt — “look over to the right and smile like a cute boy is over there smiling back at you” or something like that.
+For example, here is a prompt: ” Look over to the right and smile like a cute boy is over there smiling back at you” or something similar.

-Then, once both the photographer and the subject know the story and prompt, from there you can make minor tweaks in the pose.
+Then, once both the photographer and the subject know the story and prompt, you can make minor tweaks in the pose.

-The photo will look a lot more relaxed and engaging rather than just saying “look over to the right, smile slightly, smize, and then laugh.”
+The photo will look more relaxed and engaging rather than just saying, “look over to the right, smile slightly, smize, and then laugh.”

-Use the prompt as a base and see how you would naturally move the body and look with that prompt, then make final adjustments and tweaks to the pose using all the tips we’ve mentioned.
+Use the prompt as a base and see how you would naturally move the body and look with that prompt.
+Then, using all the tips we’ve mentioned, make final adjustments and tweaks to the pose.

 To further explore posing tips for women, we also recommend this video by Jerry Ghionis: